cartant/rxjs-spy/README.md

 spy.log(tag => tag === "some-tag");
 ```

-`rxjs-spy` exposes a module API intended to be called from code and a console API - via the `rxSpy` global - intended for interactive use via the browser's console.
+`rxjs-spy` exposes a module API intended to be called from code and a console API - via the `spy` global - intended for interactive use via the browser's console.

 ## Module API